-This is why we consider it a critical mission to continue providing life-saving addiction treatment.
-We will continue to strive to be a safe place to get help for addiction during the Coronavirus pandemic.
-Please take a moment to read our statement on Coronavirus.
+This is why we consider it a critical mission to connect individuals with life-saving addiction treatment.
+We will continue to strive to direct individuals to safe places to get help for addiction during the Coronavirus pandemic.

 If you or someone you know is struggling with addiction, don’t hesitate to call us.
 It is fully possible to get into a rehab safely during the Coronavirus pandemic.
 In fact, with the guidelines set forth, it is likely that a closed and protected rehab environment is safer.